The Last of the Mohicans Book Summary - The Last of the Mohicans Book explained in key points

 What is The Last of the Mohicans about?

-Who should read The Last of the Mohicans?
+Who should read The Last of the Mohicans ?

 • Fans of historical fiction

-• Readers interested in Native American culture
+• Individuals interested in Native American history

 About the Author